KILTprotocol/sdk-js/docs/contribution-guide.md

   * Don't hesitate to include comments.

-💡The linting rules for the example snippet are not the same as the SDK codebase linting rules.
+💡The linting rules for the example snippet are **not** the same as the SDK codebase linting rules.
 For example, the example snippet should make use of semicolumns.
-You can see the full ruleset in `.eslintrc-jsdoc.json`, but the linter will help you figure the rules out anyways.
+You can see the full ruleset in `.eslintrc-jsdoc.json`, but the linter should be enough to help you figure the rules out.

 Example of a method doc block that follows these guidelines: